xubingyue/avocadodb/Documentation/Books/AQL/Invocation/WithWebInterface.md

-AQL with ArangoDB Web Interface
+AQL with AvocadoDB Web Interface
 ===============================

-In the ArangoDB Web Interface the AQL Editor tab allows to execute ad-hoc AQL queries.
+In the AvocadoDB Web Interface the AQL Editor tab allows to execute ad-hoc AQL queries.

 Type in a query in the main box and execute it by pressing the *Execute* button.